 - How much money can I put down?
 What loan terms can I get?
+Am I eligible for the short term loans bad credit no guarantor?
 Even though you can find very good loan rates in today’s economy, get detailed information from your bank on the down payment required and on the monthly loan amount you will be paying.
 Getting pre-qualified for a boat loan is a very good idea, before shopping for boats.

 - Where will I keep my boat?
 Will you be keeping her in your backyard on a trailer?
 Or will she be sitting proudly on your private dock?
 Most likely you will have to find a boat slip or mooring at your local marina.
 Make sure to inquire well ahead of time on price and availability.
 When we bought our boat, there was a one year waiting list for catamaran boat slips in our local harbor.
 Find out about the costs before you buy.
 Costs of mooring or docking, boatyard haul-outs, winter storage all add to your running costs